Calling NULL Pointer Hello World in C

 Hello World!

-It prints “Hello World!”, or more precisely, foo is called.
-How is this possible?
-In this article, we will explain the technical details about how to achieve this.
-First, we show how to deference a NULL pointer, and then create an executable that load codes into NULL address.
+It prints “Hello World!”, foo is called.
+How is it possible?
+In this article, I will demonstrate to achieve this.

 Dereferencing NULL Pointer